jacobrobertsBSc/AGG_paradox/Figure_5/ReadME.md

 ![Figure 5](Figure_5.png)

-5’ secondary structure stability was the strongest predictor, with less stable structures (higher minimum free energy) corresponding to significantly higher translation efficiency (Fig 5A).
-In contrast, the stability of 3’ secondary structures and the codon adaptation index showed virtually no correlation (Figs 5B and 5C, respectively).
+5’ secondary structure stability was the strongest predictor.
+In contrast, the stability of 3’ secondary structures and the codon adaptation index showed virtually no correlation.

 ---